andrewharp/ComfyUI-EasyNodes/readme.md

 easy_nodes.create_field_setter_node(ComplexOptions)
 ```

-Now you should be should find a node named ComplexOptionsClass that will have all the basic field types (str, int, float) exposed as widgets.
+Now you should be should find a node named ComplexOptions that will have all the basic field types (str, int, float, bool) exposed as widgets.

 ### Example Node Definition from ComfyUI's [example_node.py.example](https://github.com/comfyanonymous/ComfyUI/blob/master/custom_nodes/example_node.py.example), converted: